International Journal of Advanced Community Medicine

 How to cite this article:

-Darshini Sundaram, Hasanain Faisal Ghazi and Maged Elnajeh.
+Darshini Sundaram, Hasanain Faisal Ghazi, Maged Elnajeh.
 Breakfast, food consumption pattern and nutritional status among private university students in Shah Alam, Malaysia.
-International Journal of Advanced Community Medicine.
-2018; 1(1): 19-22.
+Int J Adv Community Med 2018;1(1):19-22.